yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 By not updating users on what exactly happened in Firefox 93, Mozilla looks like they are trying to sneak something past its users.
 Even Firefox Suggest's presence in the release notes seem to follow that theme - it is the last item, below a macOS only feature that only affects users who run applications from their download directory.
 Lacking clarity, the community and press have begun to ascribe murky motivations for Mozilla's actions.
 That isn't good for a privacy brand who (accurately) claims to [respect its users](https://www.mozilla.org/en-US/firefox/privacy/) and "doesn’t depend on secretly abusing your trust".

-Firefox Suggest has been a disaster.
-I'm hoping that Mozilla will try to repair the damage.
+The release of Firefox Suggest has been a disaster.
+I'm hopeful that Mozilla will try to repair the damage.